Saranga7/portfolio-website/content/featured/Covid_cough/index.md

 showInProjects: true
 ---

-Used ConvNets to efficiently classify cough sounds as belonging to COVID-19 positive or negative subjects and claimed the top position of the [Discova 2021 Challenge](https://dicova2021.github.io/) leaderboard.
+Used ConvNets to efficiently classify cough sounds as belonging to COVID-19 positive or negative subjects and claimed the top position of the [DiCOVA 2021 Challenge](https://dicova2021.github.io/) leaderboard.
 First author of the paper "COVID-19 Diagnosis from Cough Acoustics and ConvNets", under review at [InterSpeech 2021](https://www.interspeech2021.org/).